alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 ## 4. Conclusion

 In this report, we have shown, using atleast two examples, that Scala's type system is unsound when using null pointer references with path dependent types.
 Java also has a similar problem when using generics with null pointer references.
  This bug took 12 years after the introduction of Java generics to uncover.
  It shows us that when different features of a programming language interact, i.e. null pointer references and path dependent types in this case, then we can have problematic scenarios while type-checking.
-Hence, programming language designers should not only think about the new features they design in isolation, but also the result of different features interacting.
+  Hence, programming language designers should not only think about the correctness of new features they design in isolation, but also the result of different features interacting.